jamescherti/easysession.el/README.md

 While `desktop.el` is a foundational session management tool for Emacs, it has several limitations:
 - It primarily saves Emacs' state on exit and restores it on startup, making it difficult to switch between different session files during an editing session.
+- `desktop.el` does not restores buffer narrowing, which is the restriction of a buffer to display and edit only a specific portion of its contents.
 - The `desktop.el` package does not allow the user to easily choose whether to load sessions with or without modifying the Emacs frame geometry.
 This last feature is important in easysession because it allows switching between sessions without the annoyance of changing the window position or size.
 - The `desktop.el` package saves and restores major modes and important global variables, which can prevent some packages from initializing correctly.
 For example, the `vdiff` package may stop working after comparing two files and reloading Emacs and the `desktop.el` session.
 This issue has also occurred with a few other packages.
 - The `desktop.el` package can be bulky and slow in operation.
 - The `desktop.el` package lacks support for saving and restoring indirect buffers (clones).
 Indirect buffers are secondary buffers that share the same content as an existing buffer but can have different point positions, narrowing, folds, and other buffer-local settings.
 This allows users to view and edit the same file or text content in multiple ways simultaneously without duplicating the actual data.
 There are third-party packages, such as desktop+, that extend desktop.el to restore indirect buffers.
 However, packages like desktop+ are still based on desktop.el and can cause the issues described above.

 In contrast, easysession offers enhanced functionality:
-- It supports saving and loading various buffer types, including indirect buffers (clones).
+- It supports saving and loading various buffer types, including indirect buffers (clones), and buffer narrowing.
 - It allows users to load or save different sessions while actively editing, without the need to restart Emacs.
 - It excels in speed and efficiency, enabling seamless session management within Emacs.